 And of course when unwanted animals got in our way, we trapped them and killed them.
 My 90-year-old grandma took care of a problematic possum one Sunday morning by running it down with her Buick on her way to church.
 When we heard about it, we just laughed and said, “That sounds like Grandma.
 Grandma does what needs doing.
 Grandma is a farm woman, through and through.”

 In its beginning, agriculture was about understanding plants well enough to control and eventually optimize their growth so that we humans could have a reliable food source.
-We benefitted immensely, of course, metamorphosing from hunters and gatherers into settlers and expansive societies.
-And it’s possible to argue that the plants we grew benefitted as well, since our interactions with them guaranteed the survival of their species.
+We benefited immensely, of course, metamorphosing from hunters and gatherers into settlers and expansive societies.
+And it’s possible to argue that the plants we grew benefited as well, since our interactions with them guaranteed the survival of their species.
 In modern day, these thousands of years later, control is inherent, pervasive, and ubiquitous in agriculture.
 I remember sitting in a waiting room at the doctor’s office my senior year of high school and overhearing a conversation between two older gentlemen whom I recognized as distant farming acquaintances of my Dad.
 They wore seed corn-branded ball caps, stiff blue jeans, and work coats.
 Pleasant, patient, and polite, they nodded and smiled as I took my seat in the waiting room.

 After a couple of moments, one turned to the other.
 “Well, how’s it going?”